danieljanderson/Learn_MongoDB/First_tutorial/notes_from_first_tutorial.md

 use instance.remove when you want to remove one instance of the record you use class.remove when you want to remove a bunch of records with some given criteria

+Subdocuments is the term used for linking two schemes together This example uses Users and Posts.
+Users will have a model but a Post will not.
+The reason being is that the User can make many posts.

+The difference between this code .then(user => {
+user.posts.push({ title: 'New Post' });
+return user.save();
+})

+      and this code
+      .then(() => User.findOne({ name: 'Joe' }))

+this code needs a return value because it uses {}
+then(user => {
+user.posts.push({ title: 'New Post' });
+return user.save();
+})

+Also if you are saving subdocuments you have to save the whole user not just the subdocuments

+virtual types is any sort of property that is stored on the model that doesnt get stored in the mongoDB database the server.

+virtual types use getters and setters of ES6

+In mocha if you put a x in front of an it block it will not run.